seqweb/seqweb/docs/polyglot_pipeline.md

 # Polyglot Box-Passing Processing Pipeline Architecture

-## 🧭 Overview
+## Overview

-*SeqWeb is to the OEIS as DBpedia is to Wikipedia.*
+One function of the SeqWeb system is to convert OEIS sequence data (`.seq` files) into semantic web knowledge graphs (`.ttl` files).
+Such conversions lie in the domain of SeqWeb's _Webwright_ subsystem (see [Systems Design](/docs/systems_design.md) for context)

-A primary goal of the SeqWeb system, as implemented in this `seqwebcode` repository, is to convert OEIS sequence data (`.seq` files) into semantic web knowledge graphs (`.ttl` files).
+The Webwright subsystem constructs the knowledge graph by orchestrating an ensemble of _Fabricators_.
+Each Fabricator is responsible for generating a specific portion of the knowledge graph, and implements a polyglot processing pipeline  composed of individually-implemented software _Modules_ designed to interface readily with related Modules.
+Each Module may be implemented in an arbitrary language (e.g., Python, Java, Lisp, Bash — see [Rationale for Polyglot Implementation](#rationale-for-polyglot-implementation) below).

-The `seqwebcode` architecture supports **polyglot pipelines** composed of modular processing **modules**, where each module may be implemented in an arbitrary language (e.g., Python, Java, Lisp, Bash — see [Rationale for Polyglot Implementation](#rationale-for-polyglot-implementation) below).
+For example, a Fabricator might extract entities from selected OEIS entry text, and then build RDF triples linking the subject sequence to those entities via specific relationships.
+Upstream Modules in this Fabricator would handle entity extraction; downstream Modules would generate the RDF; others may support intermediate transformation, filtering, or enrichment.

 <p align="center">
   <img src="../assets/drawings/pipeline.drawio.svg" width="650" alt="Pipeline" />
-  <br> <em>polyglot pipeline</em>
+  <br> <em>Fabricator polyglot pipeline architecture</em>
 </p>

-These modules communicate via a shared abstract structure called a **box** — a language-agnostic key-value map that flows through the pipeline.
+Modules communicate via a shared abstract structure called a **box** — functionally a box is just a language-agnostic key-value map that flows through the pipeline.

 <!-- ![Box glyph](../assets/drawings/box-glyph.drawio.svg) -->